My Life in Crime

 My Life in Crime is a 1984 novel by Kenyan author John Kiriamiti.
 It is a fictionalized account of Kiriamiti's criminality in Kenya during the 1960s and 1970s.
 The novel details Kiriamiti's crimes under the alias Jack Zollo that led to his imprisonment.
-It is the first novel in Kiriamiti's My Life... trilogy, which is currently being made into a film.
+It is the first novel in Kiriamiti's My Life... trilogy.
+In 2011, it was reported that the trilogy would adapted into a film, as of 2026, no further production updates have been reported in major Kenyan media.

 Background

 John Kiriamiti was a real-life criminal in Kenya during the 1960's and 1970's in the wake of the country's independence.
 Kiriamiti evaded the Kenyan police for all the crimes he committed until he was arrested in November 1970 on the eve of his wedding.
 He was charged and imprisoned on January 6, 1971 on counts of robbery.
 My Life in Crime was written and published while Kiriamiti was in jail.
 He was released in 1984, five months after the novel's publication.